vmware-archive/presos/shared/vmc_stats_try.md

 ## Try it now

-- Personalize your application by editing developer.config and updating the application
+- Personalize your application by editing `poco.yml` and updating the application
 - Lower the memory utlization to 64M and increase the instances to 4
 - Then map 2 new urls and unmap the original url
 - Finally, bind a facebook app id using environment variables